apify/apify-client-js/website/versioned_docs/version-2.9/examples/index.md

 ## Handling webhooks

 [Webhooks](https://docs.apify.com/platform/integrations/webhooks) can be used to get notifications about Actor runs.
-For example, webhook can be triggered when Actor run finishes successfully.
+For example, a webhook can be triggered when an Actor run finishes successfully.
 Webhook can receive dataset ID for further processing.

 Initialization of webhook: